brinkmanlab/IslandCompare/deployment/README.md

 running `aws configure` and fill in the requested info.
 Proceed with deployment.

 Additionally:
-Galaxy is deployed into a AWS EKS cluster.
+Galaxy is deployed into an AWS EKS cluster.
 Run `aws-iam-authenticator token -i islandcompare --token-only` to get the required token for the dashboard.
-Configure `kubectl` by running `aws eks --region us-west-2 update-kubeconfig --name islandcompare`.
+Configure `kubectl` by running `aws eks --region us-west-2 update-kubeconfig --name islandcompare`. `--name` must match the value of `instance` in changeme.auto.tfvars.
 Refer to the Kubernetes section for the remaining information.

 ### Azure